School programs

 Grand-Pré National Historic Site

-Grand-Pré National Historic Site of Canada offers visitors the services of interpretive guides.
-The Visitor Reception and Interpretation Center also houses a large exhibit hall on the history of Grand-Pré and Acadie.
-Visitors can learn about the story of the Deportation by viewing a multimedia theatre presentation.
+Grand-Pré National Historic Site of Canada provides visitors with the expertise of interpretive guides to enhance their experience.
+The Visitor Centre features a spacious exhibit hall dedicated to the history of Grand-Pré and Acadie.
+Visitors can immerse themselves in the story of the Deportation through an engaging multimedia theatre presentation.

 Overview of Activities by Grade Level